adospinoiu/React_Drag_and_Drop/README (GitHub Crated Blank).md

 #4 Now that the required <div> is 'draggable' need to work with State in order to update the information as the div moves locations.

 #5 Information captured using useState and useRef to capture while <div> is being dragged, what position it is dragged to, and lastly, need to capture which position it is release on

+#6 Code now handles the drag and drop within the same group, but also within different groups